Massachusetts House of Representatives' 15th Norfolk district

 Massachusetts House of Representatives' 15th Norfolk district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
 It covers part of Brookline in Norfolk County.
-Since 2019, Tommy Vitolo of the Democratic Party has represented the district.
+Democrat Tommy Vitolo has represented the district since 2019.

-The current district geographic boundary overlaps with that of the Massachusetts Senate's 1st Middlesex and Norfolk district.
+The current district geographic boundary overlaps with that of the Massachusetts Senate's Norfolk and Middlesex district.